nesterow/pick/readme.md

 ## Using config file

 If you need to pick files from multiple sources, you can use a config file.
-The config file should exportan array of `PickConfig` objects.
+The config file should export an array of `PickConfig` objects.

 ```typescript
 import type { PickConfig } from "https://deno.land/x/pickit/mod.d.ts";